denizumutdereli/bundesliga/README.md

 # Brief

-I prepared a fantasy project about the Bundesliga league.
+I prepared a project about the Bundesliga league.
 You can create new football seasons.
 You can also create new teams during these seasons.
 The most interesting part of the project was that I messed around a bit with the Round Robin algorithm.
 I've searched a lot of resources but couldn't find any examples that are properly explained and that work in home and away logic.
 After all, I wrote it from the very beginning.
 Now it works very fast and perfectly.

 # Serverless Deploy
 > sls deploy